-- 13.-(1) When a child is a party to, or subject of civil proceedings and attends the court hearing, the court shall explain to the child in a language that he understands- - (a) the substance of the application that has been made and the matters that the magistrate will decide; - (b) the role of the magistrate;
+13.-(1) When a child is a party to, or subject of civil proceedings and attends the court hearing, the court shall explain to the child in a language that he understands-

-- (c) that he has the right to be heard,

-directly or through an advocate,

-guardian ad litem or other

-representative; and

-- (d) the procedure that will be followed.

-- (2) The court shall explain to a child who is a party or the subject of proceedings and is in attendance at the court any judgment given and the consequences of that judgment for the child.
+- (a) the substance of the application that has been made and the matters that the magistrate will decide; - (b) the role of the magistrate; - (c) that he has the right to be heard, directly or through an advocate, guardian ad litem or other representative; and - (d) the procedure that will be followed. - (2) The court shall explain- - (a) to a child who is a party or subject of proceedings; and - (b) to the person who is in attendance at the court, any judgment given and the consequences of that judgment to the child.

-Legal and other appropriate assistance

-- 14.-(1) A child who is a party to proceedings in a criminal or civil case shall have a right to legal and other appropriate assistance. - (2) The court shall provide a child who is a party and does not have legal representative, to proceeding with legal representation.
+Legal and other appropriate assistance 14.-(1) A child who is a party to proceedings in a criminal or civil case shall have a right to legal and other appropriate assistance.

+(2) Where a child who is a party to proceedings does not have legal representation, such representative shall be provided to the child free of charge whenever practicable.